STRd6/issues/README.md

 Goal
 ----

-Currently just a testing ground for the editor.
+Currently just provides a dropdown list for choosing an issue from.

-Maybe one day use to display a little issues widget on a page.
+May later expand to forms to create/show/comment on issues for a project.